ucsdwcsng/ucsdwcsng.github.io/smartsurface.md

 ### Synopsis
 <p style="font-size:20px"> Modern wireless standards promise to enable high throughput wireless links by using multiple antennas on the UEs and Basestations.
 However, the increase in the number of antennas do not lead to proportional increase in the achieved link througput.
 The primary reason for this is that the wireless channel do not have good enough multipath and is not well conditioned to support projected MIMO throughput.
-As shown in Fig. 1a, closely spaced antennas on the device have correlated wireless channels and do not allow for efficient spatial multiplexing of data streams. </p>
+For example, closely spaced antennas on a user device have correlated wireless channels and do not allow for efficient spatial multiplexing of data streams. </p>

 <!-- In today's wireless networks, the typical operating paradigm is to have different users occupying different frequency band such that they don't interfere.
 Multiple user MIMO (mu-MIMO) has been previously attempted to solve this problem and have multiple users communicating over a single frequency band.
 However, mu-MIMO implementations have never been robust since it requires favorable channel conditions not always guaranteed in real wireless channels.
 Typical reasons for this is that user locations being close to each other (Fig. 1) makes the channels correlated, and does not allow for efficient interference separations, as interference is almost indistinguishable from the intended users' signals. -->